euruko/euruko2020.github.io/README.md

 https://gohugo.io/templates/functions/

-For assets that are completely static and don't need to go through the asset pipeline, use the `site/static` folder.
-Images, font-files, etc, all go there.

-Files in the static folder end up in the web root.
-So a file called `site/static/favicon.ico` will end up being available as `/favicon.ico` and so on...

 The `src/index.js` file is the entrypoint for webpack and will be built to `/dist/main.js`

 You can use **ES6** and use both relative imports or import libraries from npm.